bettergovph/open-data-visualization/README.md

-# Open Data Visualization - AltGovPH Frontend
+# Open Data Visualization - BetterGovPH Frontend

-This directory contains the frontend components copied from the AltGovPH section of the kenchlightyear_web project.
+This directory contains the frontend components copied from the BetterGovPH section of the kenchlightyear_web project.

 ## Routes and Functionality

-### /alt (AltGovPH Homepage)
+### /alt (BetterGovPH Homepage)
 - **Templates**: `altgovph_home.html`, `mobile/altgovph_home.html`
 - **Functionality**: Landing page with navigation to all data sections